-Maureen Coyle is an accomplished business executive who serves as the President at KGS.
-She joined KGS in 2016 as Chief Strategy Officer, bringing 27 years of executive management experience and deep healthcare IT knowledge to the firm.
+Maureen Coyle is an accomplished business executive who serves as the CEO at KGS.
+She joined KGS in 2016 as Chief Strategy Officer; in 2017 she moved into the Chief Growth Officer and President positions.
+Ms. Coyle brings 29 years of executive management experience and extensive federal systems knowledge to the firm.

 Prior to joining KGS, Ms. Coyle fulfilled two 5-year periods of U.S. Federal Government service at the Department of Veterans Affairs (VA); more recently as a Senior Executive in the Office of Information and Technology and formerly as a Program Manager in the Veterans Health Administration.
 In addition, Ms. Coyle's previous professional experience includes leadership roles with Northrop Grumman Corporation; Science Application International Corporation (SAIC); OACIS Healthcare Systems; the University of Pennsylvania; ASM Research, an Accenture Federal Services subsidiary; Integic Corporation, Harris Corporation, and WebMD.

 Ms. Coyle received a bachelor’s degree in Journalism from Temple University.
 Early in her career, she was a newspaper photographer and sports reporter.
 An avid reader, Ms. Coyle plans to use her training as a writer and her personal and professional experiences to one day write a book … or two.

 Chief Growth Officer

 Robert Phoebus serves as Chief Growth Officer (CGO).
 Mr. Phoebus has over 30 years of Information Technology industry experience that spans leadership positions in operations, product development, business development, project management and consulting.
 He has served in executive and senior management positions in both private and public companies where he has a record of developing winning strategies that has lead to more than $5 billion in contract awards.